-Some of the newer versions of the AeroPress coffee maker are being sold with accompanying tote bags.
-This increases the price to $35 but the built-in AeroPress storage system is likely worth the price jump.
+Some of the newer versions of the coffee maker are being sold with AeroPress accessories like accompanying tote bags.
+This increases the price to ~$35 but the built-in AeroPress storage system is likely worth the price jump.

 If tubs, cute caddies, or the box itself doesn’t feel right to you, maybe you’ll feel happy storing your AeroPress in this draw string tote.

-We imagine those who travel frequently and wouldn’t dare checking a bag without their AeroPress in tow would most appreciate this AeroPress storage method.
+Those who travel frequently (and wouldn’t dare checking a bag without their precious coffee maker) will appreciate this AeroPress storage method.

 Store your AeroPress with confidence

-We’ve outlined four popular ways to store an AeroPress, and hope we’ve helped YOU make a more informed decision about how to keep your precious AeroPress safe (and long lasting).
+We’ve outlined four popular ways to store an AeroPress.
+We hope we’ve helped YOU make a more informed decision about how to keep your precious AeroPress safe (and long lasting).

 Want to know more about AeroPress?
 Read these related articles: